LCTT/TranslateProject/sources/tech/20180821 A checklist for submitting your first Linux kernel patch.md

   * The [Eudyptula challenge][10] is a great way to learn kernel basics.

-To know the list of maintainers to whom to send the patch, use the [get_maintainer.pl script][11]

 To learn more, read the [KernelNewbies First Kernel Patch tutorial][1].
 After that, if you still have any questions, ask on the [kernelnewbies mailing list][12] or in the [#kernelnewbies IRC channel][13].

 --------------------------------------------------------------------------------